 Have you ever observed a busy shopping street?
 It may seem random and chaotic.
-Look more closely though, and might you can start seeing connections from the interactions that take place.
+Look more closely though, and you might start seeing connections from the interactions that take place.

 You have shopkeepers busy handling supply as the demand comes in the form of a line of customers.
 You might see delivery drivers, leaving their vehicles and walking to shops to deliver their products/parcels.
-Different special stores crop up but their combined appeal to the people tell a story about the town’s overall culture.
+Different specialty stores crop up, but their combined appeal to the people tell a story about the town’s overall culture.

 A mindset that is strictly focused on cost-cutting often runs the risk of overlooking the snowball effect their decisions make on the whole system.
 This is why the analogy of bubbles under plastic works well in supply chains.
 Take cost out somewhere in the supply chain and if unmanaged, the costs pop back up again elsewhere.

 Lastly, you have the perspective that needs to account for the relationships between systems in your supply chain (such as those between your logistics partners, suppliers, manufacturers, distributors, customers, etc).

 Gone are the days when each aspect of the supply chain is practically forced to rely only on the data they have acquired on their own processes.
 New technologies are allowing information from other partners to flow through more freely and more accurately and they must because of the need to manage the grey area and the differing capacities issue raised earlier.